culedev/Dragon-ball-Horde/README.md

 - Cool animations and transitions!
 - HP Bar + Ki Bar!
 - Good for 60hz, 120hz and 144hz!
+- And of course...
+Goku approves this game!

 # Proyect Structure